phiggins42/bloody-jquery-plugins/README.md

 Date functionality for jQuery, living in the $.date namespace.
 Provides date.add, date.compare, date.difference, and a few other small utility functions.
 Ignore the word `dojo` in the source.
 By way of JavaScript _magic_ it is actually a _jQuery_ plugin.
 I promise.

+## format.js

+Port of some random MIT/GPL Number formatting plugin to allow "plain ole' Number formatting" without requirement of the number being formatted be in the DOM.
+Retains API of original plugin, though exposes the formatter and parser publicly.

 # License

 Being stolen directly from the Dojo Toolkit source, these plugins are released under a dual AFL/BSD license identical to Dojo proper.
 See http://dojotoolkit.org/license for more information.